expresspigeon/blog/src/content/kb/flows/flows.md

 ![](images/flows/transactional-action.png)

 > Execution of a flow is performed per contact and started by some trigger or a schedule.

-## Flow editor

-<span style="background-color:yellow;"> TBD -</span>

-* Editor elements
-* Editor modes
-* Show drag and drop scren capture

 ## Conditions